 Thanks to remarkable advances in science and technology, there are tests that are now involved to rule out other causes of dizziness.
 Your physician will typically order imaging to include an MRI and a comprehensive vestibular assessment.

-Some of the diagnosis tests for vestibular disorders include:
+Some of the diagnostic tests for vestibular disorders include:

 - Videonystagmography (VNG test) — a video camera inside goggles records the eye movements in response to tests.